School of Humanities and Sciences

 Ph.D.
 Student in French, admitted Autumn 2018

-BioJohannes Junge Ruhland studies manuscripts in Old French and Old Occitan.
+BioJohannes Junge Ruhland studies manuscripts in Old French, Old Occitan and Franco-Italian.
 He holds a BA in French and Latin from the University of Geneva, and MA in French from King’s College London, and is now pursuing a PhD in French at Stanford University.

-Keywords: collectives, formative fiction, hermeneutics, historicism, irony, variance, non-intended readership, philology, poetics, pragmatics.
+Keywords: collectives, thought experiments, irony, incongruence, variance, non-intended readership, philology, poetics, pragmatics

 Andrew B. Hammond Professor in French Language, Literature and Civilization, and Professor of Comparative Literature and, by courtesy, of EnglishOn Leave from 09/01/2019 To 08/31/2020

 BioJoshua Landy is the Andrew B. Hammond Professor of French, Professor of Comparative Literature, and co-director of the Literature and Philosophy Initiative at Stanford, home to a PhD minor and undergraduate major tracks in Philosophy and Literature.